AGREEMENT AS TO STANDARD TERMS AND CONDITIONS

 11. REMEDIES UPON FAILURE TO PAY.
 In the event Buyer fails to make payment of the invoice price or any portion thereunder when due, Seller shall have the right to: (1) suspend performance with respect to any pending order or shipment of products, and (2) employ an attorney to collect the balance due and Buyer agrees to pay all collection costs and expenses incurred by Seller, including Seller’s reasonable attorney fees.

 12. WARRANTY.
 DISCLAIMERS: SELLER DOES NOT ACCEPT LIABILITY BEYOND THE REMEDIES SET FORTH HEREIN, INCLUDING BUT NOT LIMITED TO ANY LIABILITY FOR LOSS OF BUSINESS.
 SELLER WARRANTS THAT THE GOODS FURNISHED HEREUNDER WILL BE PROVIDED IN ACCORDANCE WITH THE SPECIFICATIONS CONTAINED ON THE INVOICE.
 (1) BUYER AGREES THAT NO WARRANTY OF MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE OR ANY OTHER REPRESENTATION OR WARRANTY (OTHER THAN TITLE), WHETHER EXPRESS OR IMPLIED, IS MADE RESPECTING SAID GOODS, OR THE PRODUCTION THEREOF AND THERE ARE NO OTHER WARRANTIES EITHER EXPRESSED OR IMPLIED BY FACT OR LAW.
 SELLER IS NOT LIABLE FOR ANY INCIDENTAL, INDIRECT, PUNITIVE, SPECIAL, EXEMPLARY OR CONSEQUENTIAL DAMAGES, EXPENSES, COSTS, PROFITS, LOST SAVINGS OR EARNINGS, OR OTHER LIABILITY ARISING OUT OF OR RELATED TO THE RELATIONSHIP BETWEEN BUYER AND SELLER OR ANY CLAIM BY ANY THIRD PARTY.
-Seller will provide buyer with a 30 day warranty on the sale of any merchandise or equipment and a 1 year warranty on all labor.
+Seller will provide buyer with a 90-day warranty on the sale of equipment and labor to support that equipment.
+Seller will also provide a one-year warranty on workmanship of the programs written based upon the Statement of Work.
 Additional protection plans are available for purchase.

 13. NON-SOLICITATION.
 During the performance of any services performed by Seller and for 12 months thereafter, Buyer agrees that it will not directly or indirectly solicit for employment, employ or utilize the services of, any person who is an employee of Seller or its subcontractors and assignees who has been involved in activities related to the sale or service of any equipment or merchandise by Seller (in the capacity of an employee, consultant, independent contractor, or as an employee of a subcontractor or consultant).
 In the event that Buyer employs or utilizers the services of any person who is an employee of Seller or its subcontractor or consultant (in the capacity of an employee, consultant, independent contractor, or as an employee or a subcontractor or consultant), Buyer will be liable to Seller as liquidated damages, and not a penalty, an amount equal to the aggregate compensation (including bonuses) paid by Seller, its subcontractors, assignees, or any of its affiliates to such employee during the 6 months prior to the date such individual provides services to Buyer.